mlippert/cynthiahurley/README.md

       new "slot" which could be problematic if the row has a relationship to another table.

+## Development

+### Utilities in the Repository

+#### Running various databases in containers

+There is a `docker-compose.yml` file which has services set up for running 3 databases

+1. mariadb
+2. mysql
+3. mongodb

+There is a `Makefile` with targets for starting and stopping those services.
+The Makefile currently is defined to use `podman` and `podman-compose` to do that.
+The `up` and `down` targets will start and stop the `chw-mariadb` service (container).

+There is a bash script `bin/chwdb-cli.sh` which will run the mariadb cli in the running chw-mariadb service container.

 ## Resources

 - Database naming conventions article from [SQLShack][SQLShack conventions] proposes singular